-There is no restriction on domestic investors seeking to do business abroad.
-Local companies in Saint Lucia are actively encouraged to take advantage of export opportunities specifically related to the country’s membership in the OECS Economic Union and the Caribbean Community Single Market and Economy (CSME), which enhance the competitiveness of the local and regional private sectors across traditional and emerging high-potential markets.
+Local laws do not place ay restrictions on domestic investors seeking to do business abroad.
+The government actively encourages local companies in Saint Lucia to take advantage of export opportunities specifically related to the country’s membership in the OECS Economic Union and the Caribbean Community Single Market and Economy (CSME), which enhance the competitiveness of the local and regional private sectors across traditional and emerging high-potential markets.

 2. Bilateral Investment Agreements and Taxation Treaties